The Garden Grazer

 Ingredients for Golden Milk

-For this recipe you'll simmer in a saucepan then carefully pour into a mug:
+For this recipe, you'll simmer in a saucepan then carefully pour into a mug:

 • Ground turmeric powder: Be sure your ground spices are fresh (not expired) for best flavor.
-I haven't tested this with fresh turmeric.

 • Ground cinnamon: I use Ceylon cinnamon.